Zest-studi-o/P03-Hangman/README.md

 - Refine the word display so no words would be repeated when a player selects the same category in consecutive games.

-- Refine the leader board, so the same name cannot be repeated with the same scores, avoid duplicate entries.
+- Refine the leader board, so the same name cannot be repeated with the same scores, to avoid duplicate entries.

 - Add colours to the terminal.